siraat-ai-academy/freelance-content-writing-suite-by-jamalu/eks2-signature-services-guide.md

 ## 🎁 Add to Your Portfolio or Proposals

-Jamalu Signature Services work beautifully as:
+Eks2 Signature Services work beautifully as:

 - GitHub folders ✨
 - Notion portfolio tabs 📒